ylynfatt/docs-1/src/installation.md

 composer require meilisearch/meilisearch-php http-interop/http-factory-guzzle
 ```

-Add/update the entry in your `.env` file as follows.
+Add/update the entry in your `.env` file as follows, changing the host and key as required.

 ```
 SCOUT_DRIVER=meilisearch